 When Should You Not Use Synthetic Oil?

-If you are looking to extend the life of your engine, using synthetic oil is a great way to do so.
+To extend the life of your engine, using synthetic oil is an excellent way to do so.
 However, there are certain cases where you should not use synthetic oil.
-If your car is still under warranty, check with your dealership first as some manufacturers void warranties if synthetic oil is used.
+If your car is still under warranty, check with your dealership first, as some manufacturers void warranties if synthetic oil is used.

 What are the Risks of Switching to Synthetic Oil in Older Cars?

-The risks of switching to synthetic oil in older cars are that it may not be compatible with seals and gaskets, it may leak, and it may cause engine damage.
+The risks of switching to synthetic oil in older cars include incompatibility with seals and gaskets, potential leaks, and engine damage.

 Is It Ok to Switch from Conventional to Synthetic Oil?